What is Input Service Distribution under GST (ISD)?

 So how does Delhi or Bengaluru claim their share of the tax credit?

-The Mumbai office can act as an Input Service Distributor.
+The Mumbai office can act as an Input Service Distribution under GST.
 It will take that credit and split it between all the branches based on usage or proportion.
 Like… divide the benefit, divide the credit.
 Fair enough, right?

 But yeah, there’s a small catch.